simasch/vaadin-jooq-template/README.md

 There are two base classes:

-- `KaribuTest` can be used for UI unit tests as it setups a Vaadin mock environment.
+- `KaribuTest` can be used for fast [browser-less testing](https://mvysny.github.io/browserless-web-testing/) aka UI unit test.
+Karibu setups a Vaadin mock environment.
 - `PlaywrightIT` configures Playwright for E2E tests.
 This class uses SpringBootTest at a random port.

 The Playwright test uses [Mopo](https://github.com/viritin/mopo).